This vegan chocolate almond energy ball recipe comes together in less than 10 minutes, with just 5 simple ingredients. Great on-the-go snack!

 After an unexpected trip to the doctor on Saturday night and another trip yesterday to get my pinky popped back into place, I wasn't in the best of moods.
 In addition to that super-fun experience, I came down with a pesky headcold that Clark was kind enough to pass along to me.
 Needless to say, cooking was the last thing I wanted to do.

 But we had ingredients and ideas and time, and no recipes ready to post [!!!], so into the kitchen we went.
 At no point did I turn on the oven, heat a skillet, or boil water.
 And yet I got these "heavenly nut brownie balls" – my dad's thoughts on them – out of the deal.
 I think a happy dance is in order.

 Since my pinky was taped to my ring finger and happily starting to heal, Clark got the honor of rolling these into bite-sized nuggets.
 Can we give the guy a round of applause?
 They're so cute!
 For me, they're a two-bite snack and for him, they're a one-and-done kind of thing.

-Either way, I love having snacks like this around the house.
+Either way, I love having snacks like these energy balls stocked at all times.
 They take care of cravings for things like brownies and cookies and entire chocolate bars because they're basically all of those things combined.
 And all you need to create them is a food processor!
 I'm a big fan of minimizing dirty dishes.

 5-Ingredient Chocolate Almond Energy Balls